snehashakyas/SPIKE-Accessories-using-OpenMV/README.md

 Face Detector
 ---------------

-The OpenMV detects a face, and informs SPIKE Prime once a face has been detected.
+The OpenMV detects a face and informs SPIKE Prime once a face has been detected.

 1. (Needed to have uploaded "FaceDetector OPENMV.py" on your OpenMV.)
 2. Connect the SPIKE Prime to your computer using a microUSB cable and open "ColorSensor Mode1 SPIKE.py" to run on your SPIKE Prime.